andrenepomuceno/particle.js/README.md

 Main considerations:
 - Each particle is a point (no volume) in space.
 - Particles have vectorial properties like position and velocity.
-- Particles have scalar properties like mass, charge and "near charge".
+- Particles have scalar properties like mass, charge and "nuclear charge".
 - Particles interact and collide with each other every simulation step.
 - Uses Coulomb's Law for electromagnetism and Newton's Law for gravity.
-- Uses a fictional "Near Force", trying to imitate the Strong Force.
+- Uses a fictional "Nuclear Force", trying to imitate the Strong Force.

-For each particle $P_i$, with mass $m_i$, charge $q_i$ and near charge $n_i$, the resulting force acting on this particle is
+For each particle $P_i$, with mass $m_i$, charge $q_i$ and nuclear charge $n_i$, the resulting force acting on this particle is
 $$\vec{F}(P_i)=\sum_{j \ne i}^N [\vec{F_g}(P_i,P_j) + \vec{F_e}(P_i,P_j) + \vec{F_n}(P_i,P_j)]$$
 where $F_g$, $F_e$ and $F_n$ are respectively the forces by the gravitational, electromagnetic and near fields: